Claim Compensation For A Warehouse Accident

 What Else Can Warehouse Accident Compensation Cover?

-To recover your expenses, you should submit proof, such as payslips, bank statements, invoices, and receipts.
+To recover your expenses, you should submit proof, such as payslips, invoices, bank statements, and receipts.
+If you have no proof of your expenses, then you may not receive a special damages payout.

 Eligibility Criteria For Warehouse Accident Claims